flix/book/src/regions.md

     }
 ```

 Here we introduce a region named `rc`.
-We use the function `Array.toArray` to
+We use the function `List.toArray` to
 convert the list `l` to a mutable array `arr` associated with the region `rc`.
 We then sort `arr` using `Array.sort!` which uses an efficient in-place sorting
 algorithm.
 Finally, we convert the sorted array back to a list and return it.